 When is [Provider Name or FQHC/RHC Name]’s next available appointment date and time for non-urgent services?

-[Allow space for the provider to insert date (mm/dd/yy) and time (hh:mm am/pm) PT, indicate that this appointment is a telehealth appointment, or indicate that this appointment type is not applicable and provide a brief explanation.
+[Allow space for the provider to insert date (mm/dd/yy) and time (hh:mm am/pm) PT, indicate whether this appointment is an in-person appointment, telehealth appointment or either or indicate that this appointment type is not applicable and provide a brief explanation.
 Indicate this information in the “Question 2” field of the Non-Physician Mental Health Care Providers Raw Data Report Form.]

 Calculation 2: